dankamongmen/notcurses/USAGE.md

 // Can we draw Braille?
 The Linux console cannot. bool notcurses_canbraille(const struct notcurses* nc);

-// If NCOPTION_VERIFY_PIXEL was not supplied to notcurses_init(), this
+// This function must successfully return before NCBLIT_PIXEL is available.
-// function must successfully return before NCBLIT_PIXEL is available.
-Returns
+// Returns -1 on error, 0 for no support, or 1 if pixel output is supported.
-// -1 on error, 0 if pixel mode is not supported, or 1 if it is supported. int notcurses_check_pixel(struct notcurses* nc);
+// Must not be called concurrently with either input or rasterization. int notcurses_check_pixel_support(struct notcurses* nc);
 ```

 ## Direct mode